akhil-1205/bits-network-login/README.md

 selenium made it quite simple to do the scripting work. used tkinter for the application iteself. and used installforge for creating the installation wizard file.

+## funny story:
+ran into meghraj. smh. https://GitHub.com/megz15 turns out that selenium is THE worst way to do this. and i can send a push request using requests. so,scope for improvement indeed.